EU mulling how to dissuade Israel from settlement expansion

 "I doubt there is a package, positive or negative, that can now convince Netanyahu to listen to European advice."

-Key to whether Europe toughens its rhetoric to get Israeli attention will be Washington, which has also criticized the E1 settlement plan, albeit less forcefully than Europe.
+Key to whether Europe toughens its rhetoric to get Israeli attention will be Washington, which has also criticised the E1 settlement plan, albeit less forcefully than Europe.

 Britain said it would on Monday repeat a plea for Washington to "take a decisive lead and push the peace process forward urgently" - diplomatic speak for more pressure on Israel.